 The 2006 revision changed customs practice from inspecting every package to managing the risk of contraband and other unsuitable goods, and promoted the use of electronic forms.
-141 The 2022 report of the WTO acknowledges this agenda and supports Mongolia's capacity to carry it forward.142 http://www.slaw.ca/2018/11/08/trade-agreements-to-promote-electronic-commerce-ii/; part III, 2019:
+The 2022 report of the WTO acknowledges this agenda and supports Mongolia's capacity to carry it forward.
+The 2024 forward forward forward.